Skip to content

 Form TypeCharacter Impact

-Fugal forms (0, 1, 4, 6)Strong — directly shapes the fugue subject, which defines the entire piece
+Fugal forms (fugue, prelude_and_fugue, toccata_and_fugue, fantasia_and_fugue)Strong — directly shapes the fugue subject, which defines the entire piece

 TIP

-Character 0 (balanced) is a good default for most situations.
-Try character 3 (dramatic) for Toccata and Fugue, or character 1 (lyrical) for Chorale Prelude.
+severe is a solid default for most situations.
+Try restless for Toccata and Fugue, or noble for Chorale Prelude.

 Validation Rules